rm511130/Tanzu-Workshop-TKGI/README.md

 - Use `CTRL-C` to cancel out of the `go run fact.go` command.

 **Let's recap:**
-- You have access to a Linux VM that is able to run GoLang programs.
+- Your Linux VM is able to run GoLang programs.
 - Your Linux VM has a public IP address.
 - The code you executed provided an http interface accessible using a browser.
-- Logs were display on the terminal window.
+- A developer typically starts by writting his/her code locally.
+It's when he/she pushes the code to a server that diffences in configuration and dependencies can lead to the famous "...but it worked on my machine..." comments.

 - Please update the [Workshop Google Sheet](https://docs.google.com/spreadsheets/d/17AG0H2_zJNXWIP8ZOsXjjlPCPKwhskRTg5bgkRR4maI) with an "X" in the appropriate column.